-GPDH is normally intracellular, and extracellular GPDH is considered proportional to the amount of adipocyte destruction.
-9,18 Therefore, examining total GPDH in adipose tissue is not appropriate for viability assessment.
-To gain a full understanding of the results of previous studies, we would have to confirm whether the reported GPDH value was intracellular or extracellular or a mixture of both.
-In our study, the GPDH activity of the top layer was regarded as intracellular GPDH from non-ruptured adipocytes, although this layer appeared to contain both viable and dead (but not ruptured) adipocytes.
-These latter adipocytes may die because of the effects of collagenase, although they did not ruptured and the intracellular contents were not released into the middle layer.
-The GPDH activity of the middle layer indicated that approximately 30% of total adipocytes were ruptured.
-The rate of this extracellular GPDH can change, depending on adipose tissue sampling methods and the digestion procedure.
-18 The GPDH assay is superior to the XTT assay because of its strict specificity for adipocytes, which the current findings support.
-Although the previous studies appropriately used the GPDH assay, a control curve using premeasured adipocytes or a combination of direct cell counting is needed to evaluate the absolute number of adipocytes.
+Therefore, examining total glycerol-3-phosphate dehydrogenase in adipose tissue is not appropriate for viability assessment.
+To gain a full understanding of the results of previous studies, we would have to confirm whether the reported glycerol-3-phosphate dehydrogenase value was intracellular or extracellular or a mixture of both.
+In our study, the glycerol-3-phosphate dehydrogenase activity of the top layer was regarded as intracellular glycerol-3-phosphate dehydrogenase from nonruptured adipocytes, although this layer appeared to contain both viable and dead (but not ruptured) adipocytes.
+These latter adipocytes may die because of the effects of collagenase, although they did not rupture and the intracellular contents were not released into the middle layer.
+The glycerol-3-phosphate dehydrogenase activity of the middle layer indicated that approximately 30 percent of total adipocytes were ruptured.
+The rate of this extracellular glycerol-3-phosphate dehydrogenase can change, depending on adipose tissue sampling methods22 and the digestion procedure.18 The glycerol-3-phosphate dehydrogenase assay is superior to the XTT assay because of its strict